-From here the drive is sparse and there is not a lot to see until you reach the town of Lompoc.
-Lompoc has a mission, wine area and a series of murals.
-I like the murals in downtown and you can easily walk around and see them all without much effort.
-They are beautifully created each year and each one has a unique look.
+From here, the drive is sparse, and there is not a lot to see until you reach the town of Lompoc.
+Lompoc has a mission, a wine area, and a series of murals.
+I like the murals in downtown, and you can easily walk around and see them all without much effort.
+They are beautifully created each year, and each one has a unique look.
 It is a great way to stretch your legs and see some history.
 Read more about the murals here.

 The main stop in Lompoc is a place called the Wine Ghetto.
 It is a collection of over 50 wineries that rent these commercial buildings behind a Home Depot and share their wines with anyone that is interested.
 You can walk between all of them and try a lot of new wines while learning about the wineries themselves.

 While not really on Highway 1, a short detour will take you to a farm that grows its own Luffas.
 Yes, those things that you shower with are grown on plants.
 They provide tours of the luffa farm, and it is a fun and unique stop.
 Be sure to check their hours though, as they are not open all the time.
 Read more about the Luffa Farm here.